kent-map/kent/18c/18c-shadwell-biography.md

 Worthy and Rovewell plot to set Mizen up with the prostitute Jenny Private to 'mortify him, but not ruin him' and go to warn Dorcas of Mizen’s vile plans. (p20) They agree to meet at Daniel’s in an hour 'where we’ll take a sneaker of Amy’s Punch'.

 In the next scene, Dorcas and her sister Arabella are discussing Worthy.
-Arabella says “Why, Sister, do you ever think to secure Worthy to yourself, with that senseless religion of your’s.
-He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.” (p21)
-Dorcas accuses her sister of being “of the Church belonging to the Wicked”.
-Arabella threatens to flirt with Worthy when he arrives to annoy her sister.
 When he arrives Arabella accuses Worthy of planning to use her sister; “Ay, wheedle her out of what she has; get her Money, then use her like a Wife, turn her out of Doors and compound her for a Maintenance.”
 She tries to convince him to marry her instead, but he will not be swayed and agrees to marry Dorcas the next day in church.
 The coxswain and a sailor are discussing having a prostitute for the night at Flip’s charge (expense).
 The coxswain says:
 Ay, and so be clap'd : If he would force the Surgeon to cure us at the Government's Charge, it would be a mighty Encouragement to us; but our Rogue of a Loblolly Dodor, being not satisfied with his Twopences, must have a Note for two Months Pay for every Cure; and the last time the Ship was paid, between the Officers, and the Sailors, he swept above half the Ship's Company's Money into his own Hat.